-The relevant Assistant Head Pastoral will be responsible for deciding on the programme for return and the management of that programme.

-All staff need to be aware that this is a difficult process that will require careful handling and that any problems should be notified to the AHT as soon as possible.

-Programmes will be tailored to individual needs and may involve phased, part-time re-entry with support in lessons as appropriate.

-Support will be arranged between the Head of Year, SENCO, and Form tutor (as appropriate).

-Parents will be involved and informed at each stage of the planned reintegration.

-All strategies will be fully logged and form part of the pupil's file.

-Staff will be notified of the return of long-term absentees via staff briefing sessions, school bulletin and emails from the AHT.
+- The relevant Assistant Head, Pastoral in conjunction with the Head of Year will be responsible for deciding on the programme for return and the management of that programme. - All staff need to be aware that this is a difficult process that will require careful handling and that any problems should be referred to the Head of Year as soon as possible. - The return to school programme will be tailored to individual needs and may involve phased, part-time re-entry with support in lessons as appropriate. - Support will be arranged between the Head of Year, SENCO, and Form tutor (as appropriate). - Parents will be involved and informed at each stage of the planned reintegration. - All strategies will be fully logged and form part of the pupil's file on our safeguarding platform. - Staff will be notified of the return of long-term absentees via staff briefing sessions, school bulletin and emails.

-6th Form Attendance
+6th Form Attendance: It is imperative that pupils in the 6th form strive for 100% attendance and punctuality to ensure that they achieve to the best of their ability.

-Attendance to the 6^{th} form is monitored closely and action is taken where it causes concern (falls below the school target).
+Attendance to the 6th form is monitored closely and action is taken where it causes concern (falls below the school target).
+Form tutors will speak to pupils when attendance starts to drop.

 The Attendance Officer will contact all parents if their child has not arrived at school after 9.30 am.

 Pupils in the 6th form are expected to provide evidence from their parents to cover absences or a medical note to cover longer term medical absences.
-This can be done via SchoolComms or by email to the Attendance Officer.
+This can be done via SchoolComms or by calling the school on 01708 222660.
 A text message from a GP surgery, dentist surgery, hospital etc is also acceptable - this must be shown to the main office before leaving for an appointment.

-Where a pupil's attendance falls below the school target they will receive a letter home.
+Where a pupil's attendance falls below the school target they will receive a letter home at specific points in the year.
 If attendance does not improve the Head of Year will meet with the pupil and will monitor their attendance.

-Should there be no improvement, then the Head of Sixth Form and the Head of Year will meet with the parent and pupil.
-Study periods will be supervised in school and they may also be put on report.
-If attendance drops below 90% a meeting will take place with the pupil, parents and the Head of Sixth Form.
+Should there be no improvement, then the Head of Sixth Form and the Head of Year will inform parents and a meeting may take place.
+Pupils will then be required to attend supervised study periods in the Sixth Form and they may also be put on report.